-He is a former Democratic Nominee for United States Congress in New Hampshire’s First Congressional District and a former Chair of the New Hampshire Democratic Party and member of the Democratic National Committee.
-He received a Bachelor of Arts in Philosophy from the College of the Holy Cross, and a Juris Doctor degree from the University of Virginia School of Law.
+He is a former Democratic nominee for United States Congress in New Hampshire’s First Congressional District and a former chair of the New Hampshire Democratic Party and member of the Democratic National Committee.
+He received a Bachelor of Arts in philosophy from the College of the Holy Cross and a Juris Doctor from the University of Virginia School of Law.
 Prior to entering the investment management industry, he was in private law practice for 16 years.